oguzcanbudumlu/AlienShooterGame/README.md

 ```

-In order to execute server, run these commands in the command line: (assumed that you are in project folder)

 In order to run back-end side of the game, the WAR file is created to be deployed to the server.